- American Association for the Advancement of Science (AAAS)

 - American Academy of Forensic Science (AAFS)– WWW

 Check out their “Resources” tab for information on a career as a forensic scientist, as well as a cornucopia of useful links.
-Click on their “Employment” tab for their list of current job openings.
+Visit their Employment Opportunities page for their list of current job openings.

 - The American Society of Crime Laboratory Directors (ASCLD)– WWW